Fionán Lynch: Later life

 The Military Service Pensions Act of 1924 aided post-Civil War reconciliation and, from October 1924 until October 1928, Lynch acted as a member of the Board of Assessors for the adjudication of military service pensions, along with Eamonn Duggan and Gearóid O'Sullivan acting as Secretary.

 Lynch was re-elected at each subsequent general election as a Cumann na nGaedheal and later Fine Gael TD for the constituencies of Kerry from 1923 to 1937 and Kerry South from 1937 until 1944.
 Lynch served as Minister for Education from April to August 1922, as Minister for Fisheries from 1922 to 1928, and as Minister for Land and Fisheries from 1928 to 1932.

 In 1932, he was re-elected to his constituency of Kerry but the government was defeated by Éamon de Valera's Fianna Fáil.
 He had been called to the Irish Bar in 1930 and practised as a barrister in the Irish Midlands Circuit.

 He managed to remain friendly with members of both sides and in 1937 he suffered a very severe heart attack.
 For the 1938 election he was unfit to canvas or undertake electioneering.
 The parties agreed to put forward only the number of candidates for which there were seats and he was elected unopposed.
 In 1938, he was appointed Leas-Cheann Comhairle (deputy chairperson) of Dáil Éireann but suffered serious illness and relinquished the post in May 1939.
 He continued as a TD until 1944.

 Having built up a legal practice, he retired from politics in October 1944 when he was appointed a Judge of the Circuit Court, in Sligo and Donegal Circuit Court by his old adversary Éamon de Valera.
 Despite their differences on the Treaty, they remained good friends and de Valera attended his funeral in June 1966.

 He retired from the bench in 1959.

 Family

 He married Bridget Slattery on 26 November 1919.
 Bridget was the daughter of Tom Slattery of Rock Street, Tralee.
 They had six boys and one girl; with one son predeceasing him.

-Tom qualified in medicine and practiced psychiatry and was Professor of Psychiatry at the Royal College of Surgeons, St. Stephen's Green, Dublin.
-Kevin Lynch qualified in arts and was called to the Irish bar.
-He finished his career as a Judge of the Supreme Court.
+Tom Lynch qualified in medicine and practiced psychiatry and was Professor of Psychiatry at the Royal College of Surgeons, St. Stephen's Green, Dublin.
+Kevin Lynch qualified in arts and was called to the Irish bar, and finished his career as a Judge of the Supreme Court.

-He died at his home in Dartry, Dublin, on 3 June 1966, aged 77, shortly after celebrating the 50th anniversary of the Easter Rising.
-He was survived by his wife, and their five sons and one daughter.
+Fionán Lynch died at his home in Dartry, Dublin, on 3 June 1966, aged 77, shortly after celebrating the 50th anniversary of the Easter Rising.
 His papers are on permanent loan to Kerry County Library archives.